10 key points of the

-First introduced to parliament in 2023, the act was introduced in response to the recognition that the existing legal framework did not adequately protect the rights and well-being of the millions of people living in privately rented homes in England.
+The bill was created in response to the recognition that the existing legal framework did not adequately protect the rights and well-being of the millions of people living in privately rented homes in England.
 It aimed to professionalise the industry, giving better security for tenants.
 At the same time, by providing a simplified route to the justice system, it aims to enhance the reputation of the industry by pushing out rogue landlords.

 What are its key provisions?